nPrameelaPydi/sba-react-web-application-project/README.md

 # TriviaVerse

-A fun trivia game app that uses the Rick and Morty API or any API with engaging content.
+A fun trivia game app that uses the Rick and Morty API with engaging content.
 The app generates random trivia questions based on characters, episodes, or locations, and tracks user performance.

 ## Technologies Used